 You will need your marriage certificate, identification, and proof of citizenship (if you were not born in Australia).

 If you were married overseas and your marriage is recognised in Australia, you can seek a divorce through the Australian Courts.
 You must provide a copy of your marriage certificate.
 If your marriage certificate is not in English, you need to upload an English translation of it, together with an affidavit from a certified translator.

 What about the children?

-The court needs to be satisfied that your children are being taken care of before a divorce will be granted, but will not expect that you have a formal agreement in place regarding parenting arrangements.
+The Court needs to be satisfied that any children are being taken care of before a divorce will be granted but will not expect that you have a formal agreement in place regarding parenting arrangements.
 In your application, you will need to provide information about any children of the marriage (or children who were treated as members of the family).

 What about property?

-When you lodge your application the court will advise the date of the hearing, usually within 2-3 months.
-The hearing is not long and you may not need to attend Court.
-If the order is granted, the divorce becomes final in one month and one day from the date of the hearing, provided it is granted.
+When you lodge your application the Court will advise you of the hearing date, which is usually within 2-3 months.
+Generally, the hearing will not take long, and you may not need to attend Court.
+If the order is granted, the divorce becomes final in one month and one day from the date of the hearing.

 Applying for a divorce need not be complicated but sometimes there are obstacles to overcome, for example, obtaining the right documentation, having papers translated, or serving documents on your ex-partner.
 Alternatively, you may just need some practical assistance with the paperwork.